marian-nmt/marian-examples/training-basics-sentencepiece/README.md

 back-translated data from
 http://data.statmt.org/rsennrich/wmt16_backtranslations/ as desribed in http://www.aclweb.org/anthology/W16-2323.
-In our experiments, we get a single model that is a good deal than the ensemble from the Edinburgh WMT2016 paper.
+In our experiments, we get a single model that is a good deal better than the ensemble from the Edinburgh WMT2016 system submission paper.

 Assuming one GPU, to execute the complete example type: